 How to Get Rid of Grackles and Blackbirds

 Because virtually all bully birds are larger than more desirable birds, you can adapt your feeders to accommodate only smaller species.
 Try enclosing the feeders with large-mesh hardware cloth or chicken wire with openings big enough to allow smaller birds to pass through (a 2-inch opening should do).
-This will exclude the large birds.
-You can also purchase caged-in tube feeders or tray feeders.
+This will exclude the large birds and help you get rid of the grackles and blackbirds.
+You can also purchase caged-in tube feeders or caged fruit/mealworm feeders and tray feeders.
 Just be sure to get one with the feeder portion located several inches inside the cage, so bullies can’t reach the seed with their long bills.